Gypsy horse: History

 Since the Romani people who developed the Gypsy Horse communicated pedigree and breed information orally, information on foundation bloodstock and significant horses within the breed is mostly anecdotal.
 The two foundation sires of the breed are reportedly known as The Old Coal Horse and Sonny Mays' Horse.
 It is said that The Coal Horse goes back to a grey Shire stallion known as Shaw's Grey Horse of Scotland.
 The origins of the breed appear to be Irish, and the name Connors appears prominently in the breed history.
 In a poorly recorded interview, well-respected breeder Henry Connors gives some of the lineage of the horse.
 It includes horses with names such as Ben's of Bonafay, Jimmy Doyle's Horse of Ballymartin, Henry Connors' White Horse, The Lob Eared Horse, The Sham Horse, and Old Henry.

 The Irish cob can be traced to the 18th century but also was long considered a type, not a breed, and varied somewhat in characteristics, though generally was bred for light draught and farm work but was also capable of being ridden.
-It originated from crossing Thoroughbred, Connemara pony and Irish Draught horses.
+It originated from crossing Thoroughbred, Connemara pony, and Irish Draught horses.

 The first known Gypsy Horses to come to America arrived in 1996, imported by Dennis and Cindy Thompson, who created the Gypsy Vanner name and started a breed society.

 Names

-The breed was traditionally known as the Irish Cob.
-It was often referred to simply as a "Cob", although the term cob defines a short-legged, stout type of horse rather than a breed.
-Other names are used worldwide for the breed, such as Gypsy Cob, Gypsy Vanner and Tinker Cob, alluding to its association with the travelling community.
+The breed is known by several names including Irish Cob, Gypsy Cob, Gypsy Vanner, and Tinker Cob, alluding to its association with the travelling community.